 - Using the cookie scoop, add one scoop of filing and fold the egg rolls according the package directions.

-Cook the egg rolls using one of the methods below.
+Cook the egg rolls

-- Fry: In a heavy-bottomed skillet add about an inch to inch and half of the oil.
+- Deep Fry: In a heavy-bottomed skillet add about an inch to inch and half of the oil.
 I like to use avocado oil for frying.
 Heat the oil to medium-high.
 Working in batches, place the egg rolls into the skillet and cook until they are golden brown.
 Turn the egg rolls as they brown on one side.

 Laura's Tips + Notes